emmawalshdev/living-landscapes/README.md

 ## Testing

 ### User Story Testing
-The following user storied defined in the [UX section of README.md]()were re-examined to ensure bith the customer's and client's needs were satified.
+The following user stories which were defined in the [UX section of README.md]()were re-examined to ensure bith the customer's and client's needs were satified.

 #### Clients Stories